GoogleCloudPlatform/solutions-workshops/grpc-xds/README.md

 ## Remote debugging

-Set up remote debugging by exposing and port-forwarding to delve (for Go) or the JDWP agent (for Java):
+Deploy to one cluster only, and set up remote debugging by exposing and port-forwarding to `delve` (for Go) or the JDWP agent (for Java):

 Using Go: